 How do you pronounce Aerende?

-It's not as tricky as it looks: A (as in cat) - ren - day.
+It's not as tricky as it looks: Air - ren - day.

 Will you represent me or another maker I know?

-We always love to hear from new potential makers.
-Please email email@example.com with a brief overview and a picture of the sorts of things you’re making.
+We always love to hear from new potential makers but please bear in mind that we rarely work with individuals.
+By working with charities, social enterprises and community groups, we ensure that appropriate safeguarding processes are in place and that our volume requirements and deadlines can be met without undue pressure on one person.
+Please email firstname.lastname@example.org with a brief overview and a picture of the sorts of things you’re making.

 How do you find your products?

 It’s a varied process – sometimes by trawling the internet, other times by word of mouth.
 Occasionally we see or read about something or someone we feel might be interested in a collaboration so we do a bit of (friendly) cold calling.
 Having a journalistic background and love of researching helps.

 Initially, the husband of our founder Emily, not only created our logo, but also took many of the photographs you see on this site.
 Sorry, I'm afraid he's not for hire.
 More recently we have been working with Charlotte from Creative Wilderness a conscious designer who is a delight to work with.

 Every Aerende order comes with a tag stating the name of the individual who made it.
 In certain cases, where safeguarding is an issue, or where a team has been involved, it may just feature the name of an organisation.

 What is Aerende’s USP?